My delightful street food trail in Mumbai!

-Actually Lavasa.... but than one passes through Pune right....
+I went from Mumbai to Pune, actually Lavasa.
+But then one passes through Pune right.
 I am foodie to the core (doesn’t having this blog prove that?)
-So when the opportunity to go to mumbai came back my mind already starting plotting what all I should eat though I just had like half a day in mumbai and the list of things to eat was a huge list... specially after following FinelyChopped’s tweets and posts about mumbai street food had me drooling enough to try it... unfortunately the man himself was traveling the weekend I was there.
+So when the opportunity to go to Mumbai came, in the back of my mind, I had already starting plotting what all I should eat.
+I just had like half a day in Mumbai and the list of things to eat was a huge list.
+I would just call it my street food trail in Mumbai.
+After following FinelyChopped’s tweets and posts about Mumbai street food, it had me drooling enough to try it.
+Unfortunately, the man himself was traveling the weekend I was there.

-So we landed in Mumbai around noon and was told my some of my kind told me take a taxi and directly head to Bandra shoppers stop where a friend met me and we went exploring Linking road along with doing pet pooja... the first thing I did was to dig into the yummy butter loaded masala sandwich from Jay Sandwich in front of National College at the corner of the linking road...
-And this is sandwich is what I call a true mumbai masala sandwich.. extra spicy and extra tasty.
+So we landed in Mumbai around noon and I took a taxi directly towards to Bandra Shoppers Stop, where a friend met me and we went exploring Linking Road along with doing pet pooja.
+The first thing I did was to dig into the yummy butter loaded masala sandwich from Jay Sandwich in front of National College at the corner of the Linking Road.
+And this is sandwich is what I call a true Mumbai masala sandwich.
+Extra spicy and extra tasty.

-My friend had a good time watching me thulping it with concentration :) a very very good sandwich if u ask me though Knife tells me that there is a guy opposite to shoppers stop who makes them in hand machine and those sandwiches are much better.... but this worked pretty good for me too.... and the sandwich was promptly washed down with a glass of chilled Kala Khatta something I have always always loved though I admit I have had better kala khatta's before but it was pretty refreshing given the fact that I was complaining of heat coming from Bangalore.
+My friend had a good time watching me thulping it with concentration 🙂 A very very good sandwich if you ask me though Knife tells me that there is a guy opposite to Shoppers Stop who makes them in hand machine and those sandwiches are much better.
+But, this worked pretty good for me too.
+And the sandwich was promptly washed down with a glass of chilled Kala Khatta.
+This is something I have always always loved though I admit I have had better kala khattas before.
+But it was pretty refreshing given the fact, that I was complaining of heat coming from Bangalore.

-And predictably we ordered the hot chocolate, the normal version and the adult one the one with rum and to my own dismay I liked the one without alcohol better ;-) but both were yummmm best in Bombay or is not for me to decide as there is not much I have to compare but yes it was very yummmy.
+And predictably we ordered the hot chocolate.
+The normal version and the adult one the one with rum.
+Much to my own dismay, I liked the one without alcohol better 😉 But both were yummy – best in Bombay or not, is not for me to decide, as there is not much I have to compare but yes it was very yummy.

-We also ordered some excellent kanda poha and a yummy Misaal Pav which if u ask me was the winner of all... this was the first time I was having Misaal Pav and damn I loved it... the rustic and down to earth taste of it and its healthy too.
+We also ordered some excellent kanda poha and a yummy Misaal Pav which if you ask me was the winner of all.
+This was the first time I was having Misaal Pav and damn I loved it.
+The rustic and down to earth taste of it and its healthy too.

-The food was yumm at the food court but the coffee that they served was sour and sent the gorgeous lady K to hospital to get an intravenous shot so people be careful on what u eat and order there.
+The food was yummy at the food court but the coffee that they served was sour and sent the gorgeous lady K to hospital to get an intravenous shot, so people be careful on what u eat and order there.

 Coming Up Next : Lavasa Food memories.